kmjungersen/znc_admin/README.md

 `/join #my_really_cool_new_channel_name`

 * We are using ZNC which is a bouncer service.
-When you create an account, ZNC logs into IRC
-* What does that mean??*  It means while you're not actively logged into an IRC channel, ZNC will be logged in for you, and will give you a history of messages you missed while not logged in.
+When you create an account, ZNC logs into IRC.
+What does that mean??
+It means while you're not actively logged into an IRC channel, ZNC will be logged in for you, and will give you a history of messages you missed while not logged in.
 It's pretty cool!
-* You can change your bouncer settings here: [Web admin console](https://107.170.134.161:5001)
+* You can change your bouncer settings here (including changing your password): [Web admin console](https://107.170.134.161:5001)

 * Register your nick with Freenode's NickServ.
 This username will belong reserved for you on the freenode network